 Chat Message

-Thank you for your time—your input directly informs how we improve red-teaming impact and reporting.
+Thank you for your time.
+Your input directly informs how we improve red-team coverage, reporting, and overall program impact.